lbryio/lbry-android/README.md

 twitterConsumerSecret=XXXXXX
 ```

+Rename the file 'google-services.sample.json' to 'google-services.json' in the app/ folder.

 Click the Sync button and when process finishes, the Run button to launch the app on your simulator or connected debugging device after the build process is complete.

 ## Contributing